Science + Christianity

 1859 and all that...

-- Chris Knight is an apologist who worked as a research scientists for 22 years.
+- Chris Knight is an apologist who worked as a research scientist for 22 years.
 He now co-ordinates the content on bethinking.org for the Universities and Colleges Christian Fellowship (UCCF).
 View all resources by Chris Knight

 In 1859, Charles Darwin published On The Origin of Species, and the debate about how his theory of evolution relates to the first few chapters of Genesis has continued ever since.
 In this anniversary year, many television and radio programmes, newspaper and magazine articles have covered and will cover these issues.